Ross Thomas (author): Career

-In addition to his novels, Thomas also wrote an original screenplay for producer Robert Evans entitled Jimmy the Rumour.
+In addition to his novels, Thomas also wrote an original screenplay for the 1995 movie Bad Company, about a CIA affiliated private spy organization.
+It was produced by Disney's Touchstone Pictures, scored by Joel and Ethan Coen's regular composer Carter Burwell and starred Ellen Barkin and Laurence Fishburne.

+Thomas wrote an unproduced film for producer Robert Evans entitled Jimmy the Rumour.
 The project is the story of a man born without an identity who works as a thief stealing from other thieves.

 The first three novels in the McCorkle-Padillo series are written in the first person, as are a number of others through Yellow Dog Contract.
 The fourth and final McCorkle-Padillo novel has an omniscient narrator, as do all of the other novels published after 1976.
 All five of the Philip St. Ives stories, however, are told in the first person.

 Death

-Thomas died of lung cancer in Santa Monica, California, two months before his 70th birthday.
+Thomas died of lung cancer in Santa Monica, California, at age 69.